MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### I created separate VNets in Azure.
 What steps do I need to take?

 If you have multiple VNets created, you need to peer your VNets.
 If you're peering any two networks, ensure to peer from both networks to each other.
 Thus, if you peer three networks, you'll need to do six peerings.
+For more information on peering, see [Azure Virtual Network peering](/azure/virtual-network/virtual-network-peering-overview).

 ### What options do I select while peering?